TritonDataCenter/smartos-docs/docs/how-to-create-a-virtual-machine-from-scratch.md

 the virtual machine we have just created, but tell it to boot off of the ISO image the first time it comes up.

-    vmadm boot b8ab5fc1-8576-45ef-bb51-9826b52a4651 order=cd,once=d cdrom=/debian.iso,ide
+    vmadm boot b8ab5fc1-8576-45ef-bb51-9826b52a4651 order=cd,once=d cdrom=/image.iso,ide

-Please note that the path for the ISO image will be the relative path of the ISO to the zone you are in.
-This is why it starts with the '/'
+**Note:** The path for the ISO image will be the relative path of the ISO to the zone you are in.
+This is why it starts with the `/`.

 ## Use VNC to Connect to the VM